 Sadly, this is the best photo I have from our time in Budapest.
 The country was suffering from a massive heat wave when we were there and we spent all daylight hours searching for air con or a source of water!

 After I graduated college, I bought a one-way ticket into the cheapest country I could find.
-That just happened to be Iceland.
+All I knew was that I wanted to travel the world.
+The ticket led me to Iceland.
 I was on an extreme budget the entire time, which led me to free hiking almost every day!

 I was just casually searching cheap flights when studying abroad in Australia.
 I found a flash sale for a $500 roundtrip ticket to Bali and knew I had to go.
 I called my friend with hopes that she would want to go to.
 Next thing we knew we were white water rafting the Ayung River in Bali.